-Some of the most noteworthy festivals include the Bruges Beer Festival, one of Belgium’s best, which usually happens towards the end of January or the beginning of February; the Carnival of Binche in March which harks back to at least the 14th century and features eerie, identical face masks combined with elaborate costumes; the Zythos Beer Festival is Belgium’s largest and takes place in April in Leuven; the month of May sees both the religious Procession of the Holy Blood in Bruges and the Belgian Pride parade in Brussels while the re-enactments of the 1815 Battle of Waterloo in June is popular with foreign visitors; musical events take place all year round but the summer months see some of Europe’s biggest music festivals hosted in Belgium, including Tomorrowland, Rock Werchter and Dour Festival; Summer is also the time for Gentse Feesten in Ghent which is Europe’s largest cultural open air festival, while Brussels comes to life with the Brussels Summer Festival and the city of Hasselt with the popular Pukkelpop music festival – while there’s also yet again more beer with the international BXL Beer Fest of strictly craft beer only; in September head to Namur for the Fêtes de Wallonie (Festival of Wallonia), and from October to December there are Christmas markets all over the country, each with its own character, with the Brussels Christmas Market and the Antwerp Christmas Market probably standing out the most for their size and atmosphere.
+Some of the most noteworthy festivals include the Bruges Beer Festival, one of Belgium’s best, which usually happens in April; the Carnival of Binche in March which harks back to at least the 14th century and features eerie, identical face masks combined with elaborate costumes; the Zythos Beer Festival is Belgium’s largest and takes place in April in Leuven; the month of May sees both the religious Procession of the Holy Blood in Bruges and the Belgian Pride parade in Brussels while the re-enactments of the 1815 Battle of Waterloo in June is popular with foreign visitors; musical events take place all year round but the summer months see some of Europe’s biggest music festivals hosted in Belgium, including Tomorrowland, Rock Werchter and Dour Festival; Summer is also the time for Gentse Feesten in Ghent which is Europe’s largest cultural open air festival, while Brussels comes to life with the Brussels Summer Festival and the city of Hasselt with the popular Pukkelpop music festival – while there’s also yet again more beer with the international BXL Beer Fest of strictly craft beer only; in September head to Namur for the Fêtes de Wallonie (Festival of Wallonia), and from October to December there are Christmas markets all over the country, each with its own character, with the Brussels Christmas Market and the Antwerp Christmas Market probably standing out the most for their size and atmosphere.

 When you plan for your Belgium travel make sure to look ahead and check out what events will take place during your visit as you will almost be guaranteed to find something that will pique your interest.